alelievr/HDRP-UI-Camera-Stacking/README.md

 The **Ui Layer Mask** parameter is the layer mask of your UI objects, by default it's set to **UI**.
 And the priority is used to define a draw order between the UI cameras, a high priority means rendered in front of the other cameras.

 In the UI Camera gameobject a canvas was also created and correctly configured with the "Screen Space - Camera" mode.
 You can add your UI in this canvas.

-## Known issues

-### 3D Object / HDRP shaders rendering issues

-Currently rendering UI elements with HDRP shaders or 3D objects is not supported and will result in unexpected behaviors